-The fact that it presents CEO Bob Iger even confirmed that it would not come to the , calling it “not appropriate in today’s world.”
-Plus streaming service living happily on a made many uncomfortable and
+The fact that it presents formerly enslaved people living happily on a CEO Bob Iger even confirmed that it would not come to the , calling it “not appropriate in today’s world.”
+Plus streaming service made many uncomfortable, and

-2020 saw the final erasure of petition arose to remove the World ride . ‘s theming from the popular Walt of the ‘s history as a
+2020 saw the final erasure of petition arose to remove the film’s theming from the famous Walt World ride . of the South’s history as a

-does not feature Uncle or any humans, only starring the like Br’er Rabbit.
+does not feature Uncle or humans, only starring like Br’er Rabbit.

-Despite a counter-petition gaining significant traction, announced that will be re-themed to The Princess and the Frog, removing any trace of the controversial from parks and screens alike.
+Despite a counter-petition gaining significant traction, announced that would be rethemed to The Princess and the Frog, removing any trace of the controversial from parks and screens.

 Floyd Norman, Walt , and of the

-He notes that he started watching movies when he was four years old and knew that he wanted to work for the after he finished college.
+He notes that he started watching movies when he was four years old and knew he wanted to work for the after finishing college.

-As for S of the , his answer is the same as most of those who petition for the ‘s release.
-He wants the to see a public release, but with added cultural sensitivity warnings.
+As for S of the , his answer is the same as most of those who petition for the movie’s release.
+He wants the to be released publicly, but with added cultural sensitivity warnings.
 He insists that Walt had only the best intentions in making the .

-Norman’s final quote perhaps epitomizes the motivation behind “Walt ‘s creation of of the , at a time where the may have seemed like ancient history to him, particularly as the released just after the end of . was an overly optimistic man … He looked for the positive in everything, whether it was a European folk tale or an American about the post .
+Norman’s final quote perhaps epitomizes the motivation behind Disney’s creation of “Walt of the at a time when the may have seemed like ancient history to him, mainly as the was released just after the end of . was an overly optimistic man … He looked for the positive in everything, whether it was a European folk tale or an American about the post-Civil .
 And a lot of people hated that about him.”

-Though Norman believes there was no malice behind of the , it remains unlikely that we’ll ever see the released in the again, whether in theaters, on home video, or via streaming.
+Though Norman believes there was no malice behind of the , it remains unlikely that we’ll ever see the rereleased in the United States, whether in theaters, on home video, or via streaming.